gevgt/Machine-Learning/README.md

 This library includes my interpretation of commonly known Machine Learning techniques written as functions.
 Currently available are:

-- K-Nearest-Neighbors which are optimizes with Cross Validation to find the optimal value of K. Furthermore, the number of    folds is adaptable.
+- K-Nearest-Neighbors which are optimizes with Cross Validation to find the optimal value for K. Furthermore, the number of    folds is adaptable.